SimonMaghiar/Bootloader-Development-for-ARM-Cortex-Mx-based-STM32Fx-Microcontroller/README.md

 You can see in the image below that the user code was succesfuly loaded starting from the address 0x8008000.

 ![](Images/Memory.PNG)

+NOTE!
+There are 2 vector table present in our MCU!.
+One vector table is from the bootloader starting from 0x0800000 and the other vector table is from the user application starting from 0x08008000.
+When you flash the code of the user application into the Sector 2 onward, you also need to change the vector table address !.
+The MCU by default assumes that the vector table starts from the address 0x08000000.
+But since our user applic. starts from Sector 2, we need to instruct the MCU to take the vector table from 0x08008000.
+So basically you need to tell the user application to not use the vector table from the default location which is now in our case used by the bootloader!

+To solve this issue , there is a register called VTOR (vector table relocation register).
+In this register, you have to write 0x08008000.